 A Bill to require an independent audit of the benefits and costs of UK membership of the European Union.

-EU Membership (Audit of Costs and Benefits) Bill would require an independent audit to assess the benefits and costs of the United Kingdom's membership of the European Union.
-It seeks to establish a formal, external review of what the membership costs the country and what benefits it delivers.
-The bill is currently at its second reading in the House of Commons and was introduced by Sir Christopher Chope.
+The EU Membership (Audit of Costs and Benefits) Bill would require an independent audit to measure the costs and benefits of the United Kingdom remaining a member of the European Union.
+The aim is to provide a clear, impartial assessment of whether EU membership offers net advantages or not, for Parliament and the public.
+The bill is a Private Member's Bill introduced in the House of Commons by Sir Christopher Chope and is currently at the 2nd reading in the Commons.

 Generated 21 February 2026